-All the Best Food I Ate in Ireland
+All the Best Food We Ate in Ireland

 I anticipated that Irish food would involve lots of stew and lots of Guinness.
 Since I visited Ireland in October, when the weather was quite fall-esque, the change to heartier, comforting meals was really nice and homey.
 But, I also discovered that modern Irish cuisine is so much more!

 Since we spent such a long time in Ireland, I have a pretty full list of Irish bars, restaurants, artisanal companies and food tours that I liked, so I’m organizing this post into sections.
 Just read whatever you’re most interested in!

 Quickly jump to: